unknown321/wampy/angry_about/sepples.md

 made static, meaning it is not tied to object instance.
 But if variable is static it becomes global-like and keeps its state and is also placed in `.data` or `.bss` section and if it is a member...
 How many conditions are there already?

+What about r/g/lvalues? https://blog.knatten.org/2018/03/09/lvalues-rvalues-glvalues-prvalues-xvalues-help/.
+Love this
+quote: `Instead, I only hope to give a basic intuition`.
+We can only hope to understand language.

 ---

 ### Summary